FellowshipOfIntentionalCommunity/website-tests/README.md

 1. Start Selenium in the new display:
     `DISPLAY=:20 java -jar /usr/share/selenium-server/selenium-server-standalone.jar -timeout=20 -browserTimeout=60`

+If you ever **do** want the web browser to pop up on your display, either remove the `DISPLAY=:20` or change it to `DISPLAY=:0`.

 We use `cabal` to create a dependency sandbox and install the tests
 dependencies:

 1. Install cabal: `sudo pacman -S cabal-install`
 1. Update package list: `cabal update`
 1. Create a sandbox: `cabal sandbox init`
-1. Install dependencies: `cabal install --only-dependencies`
+1. Install dependencies: `cabal install --only-dependencies -j`

 Running the Tests
 ------------------

-Just use cabal:
+Use cabal:

     cabal test